immcsorley/ChurnRateProject/README.md

 # Data Mining Churn Rate Project
-This is a data mining project where my group analyzed a credit card companies data to build a model that predicts customer churn
+This is a supervised machine learning classification project where we used predictive modeling to analyzed a credit card companies data to build a model that predicts customer churn and give suggestions to reduce churn.
 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)